Blog

 Laying the Foundation for Great Design

-• Color Palette: Pick two or three primary colors.
-One for main actions (like buttons), one for backgrounds, and an accent color for highlights.
+• Color Palette: Pick two or three main colors.
+One for buttons and actions, one for backgrounds, and an accent for highlights.

 • Typography: Choose one or two clean, readable fonts.
-Simply using different weights (bold, regular) is often enough to create a clear visual hierarchy.
+Just using different weights (bold, regular) can create a clear visual order.

-This simple framework ensures every screen you build feels like part of the same product.
-It guides your choices and stops the design from becoming cluttered or chaotic as you add more features.
+This basic framework keeps every screen feeling like part of the same product.
+It also stops things from getting messy as you add more features down the road.

 Building Core Functionality with Visual Workflows